Heineken (OTCMKTS:HEINY) Upgraded by Zacks Investment Research to Hold

-Zacks Investment Research upgraded shares of Heineken (OTCMKTS:HEINY – Get Rating) from a sell rating to a hold rating in a report issued on Wednesday, Zacks.com reports.
+Heineken (OTCMKTS:HEINY – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Heineken N.V. is engaged in producing and distributing beverages.
 It offers beer, cider, soft drinks, and other beverages.
 The Company’s principal global brand is Heineken.
 Heineken N.V. is headquartered in Amsterdam, the Netherlands. “